playfulprogramming/playfulprogramming/content/blog/ffg-fundamentals-side-effects/index.md

 This can be done by using a combination of technologies:

-- A manual theme toggle with three options:
+- A manual theme toggles with three options:
   - Light Mode
   - Inherit Mode from OS
   - Dark Mode